 Like a persistently overlooked but deeply capable younger sibling, preheader text has been overshadowed by the subject line for too long.

 To recap, a preheader is the text that comes after the subject line when an email is viewed in your inbox.
-It's often used to: give your recipient a taste of what’s inside the body of your email; include key information you really don't want them to miss.. or just include key brand details, such as store address.
+It's often used to: give your recipient a taste of what’s inside the body of your email; include key information you don't want them to miss.. or just include useful brand details, such as store address.

 Why are they important?